App Configuration (fly.toml)

 The destination

-is directory where the source
+is the directory where the source

 volume should be mounted on the running app.